Dr Greenwood’s Research Team

 - Summer 2017; Completed field work July 2017 on Ellesmere Island with Germany’s Federal agency ‘Bundesanstalt für Geowissenschaften und Rohstoffe’ (BGR) and the Geological Survey of Canada (NRC), funded by BGR under BGR’s expedition CASE 19 (Circum-Arctic Structural Events).

-- Christopher was also the site manager in September for Alex Lowe’s work at the McAbee site.
+- Christopher was also the site manager in September for Alex Lowe’s work at the McAbee BC site, and Janelle Vachon’s work at the Whipsaw Creek BC site in 2018 & 2019.

 - Spring 2017; Christopher was awarded a graduate student grant by the Geological Society of America for a collaboration with Alex Lowe for research on McAbee.
 In addition he was granted a Northern Student Training program (NSTP) award for his July 2017 field season at Stenkul Fiord on southern Ellesmere Island.

-- Dissertation: Early Eocene Arctic climate from macrofloras from Ellesmere Island, Nunavut, Canada; defense anticipated late summer 2019.
+- Dissertation: Early Eocene Arctic climate from macrofloras from Ellesmere Island, Nunavut, Canada, submitted June 5th 2019; PhD defense scheduled for August 9th 2019!

 - Commenced Sept.
 2013 (co-supervised with J.F.
 Basinger); transitioned to a PhD Fall 2014.